 Underage DUI Defense in Savannah

 If you, your son, or your daughter has been arrested for a DUI, having an experienced lawyer on your side can ensure your rights, freedom, and future are protected throughout the legal process.

-The Savannah underage DUI attorneys at Schneider Lerch Montgomery, LLC have over four decades of combined experience helping young people get the best possible outcome in their DUI cases.
+The Savannah underage DUI attorneys at Schneider Lerch, LLC have over four decades of combined experience helping young people get the best possible outcome in their DUI cases.